detekt/detekt/docs/pages/suppressors.md

 The `Suppressor`s are a tool that you can use to customize the reports of detekt.
 They allow you to (surprise) suppress some issues detected by some rules, and they can be applied to any rule.

-An example is the annotation suppressor.
+An example is the **annotation** suppressor.
 It works like this.
-First you need to add the tag `ignoreAnnotated` with a list of annotations to a rule configuration.
+First, you need to configure the tag `ignoreAnnotated` with a list of annotations, you want the suppressor to consider.
+Example: of annotations to a rule configuration.
 Example:

 ```yaml